Quantum mind: Penrose and Hameroff

 In 2014, Hameroff and Penrose claimed that the discovery of quantum vibrations in microtubules by Anirban Bandyopadhyay of the National Institute for Materials Science in Japan in March 2013 corroborates Orch-OR theory.
 Experiments that showed that anaesthetic drugs reduce how long microtubules can sustain suspected quantum excitations appear to support the quantum theory of consciousness.

 In April 2022, the results of two related experiments at the University of Alberta and Princeton University were announced at The Science of Consciousness conference, providing further evidence to support quantum processes operating within microtubules.
-In a study Hameroff was part of, Jack Tuszyński of the University of Alberta demonstrated that anesthetics hasten the duration of a process called delayed luminescence, in which microtubules and tubulins re-emit trapped light.
+In a study Stuart Hameroff was part of, Jack Tuszyński of the University of Alberta demonstrated that anesthetics hasten the duration of a process called delayed luminescence, in which microtubules and tubulins re-emit trapped light.
 Tuszyński suspects that the phenomenon has a quantum origin, with superradiance being investigated as one possibility.
 In the second experiment, Gregory D. Scholes and Aarat Kalra of Princeton University used lasers to excite molecules within tubulins, causing a prolonged excitation to diffuse through microtubules further than expected, which did not occur when repeated under anesthesia.
 However, diffusion results have to be interpreted carefully, since even classical diffusion can be very complex due to the wide range of length scales in the fluid filled extracellular space.
+Nevertheless, University of Oxford quantum physicist Vlatko Vedral told that this connection with consciousness is a really long shot.

-Also in 2022, a group of Italian researchers performed several experiments that falsified a related hypothesis by physicist Lajos Diósi.
+Also in 2022, a group of Italian physicists conducted several experiments that failed to provide evidence in support of a gravity-related quantum collapse model of consciousness, weakening the possibility of a quantum explanation for consciousness.

 Although these theories are stated in a scientific framework, it is difficult to separate them from scientists' personal opinions.
 The opinions are often based on intuition or subjective ideas about the nature of consciousness.
 For example, Penrose wrote:

 [M]y own point of view asserts that you can't even simulate conscious activity.
 What's going on in conscious thinking is something you couldn't properly imitate at all by computer....
 If something behaves as though it's conscious, do you say it is conscious?
 People argue endlessly about that.
 Some people would say, "Well, you've got to take the operational viewpoint; we don't know what consciousness is.
 How do you judge whether a person is conscious or not?
 Only by the way they act.
 You apply the same criterion to a computer or a computer-controlled robot."
 Other people would say, "No, you can't say it feels something merely because it behaves as though it feels something."
 My view is different from both those views.
 The robot wouldn't even behave convincingly as though it was conscious unless it really was—which I say it couldn't be, if it's entirely computationally controlled.